astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/peopleteams/communication.md

 they're telling you, nobody is making any progress.

-Communication comes in different shapes and sizes: a hallway chat, a presentation, a meeting, an email, a text, a book, et cetera et cetera.
+Communication comes in different shapes and sizes: a hallway chat, a presentation, a meeting, an email, a text, a book, and so on.

 Both in verbal and written communication, you should **hear yourself speak**.
 Can you actually hear and understand what you're saying as you're saying it,